-Energy savings and peak demand reductions per-unit are presented in Table 13 through Table 17.
+Energy savings and peak demand reductions per-unit are presented in Table 13 through

+Table 17.
 The per-unit energy savings figures do not account for naturally occurring market adoption or compliance rates.
 Per-unit savings for the first year are expected to range from 0.006 to 0.052 kWh/ft2 in electrical savings and -0.006 to 0.009 therms/ft2 in gas savings depending upon climate zone and prototype model.
 Most of the savings are a result of fan system electrical savings.
-A secondary effect is heat generated by that fan system is reduced.
-This in turn reduces energy use in cooling-dominated climates (cooling load is reduced) and increases energy use in heating-dominated climates (heating load is increased).
+There are two impacts on natural gas consumption; decreased gas consumption because of lower airflow rate, and either an increase or decrease in gas consumption because of less fan heat.
+Natural gas use is reduced in cooling-dominated climates (cooling load is reduced) and increased in heating-dominated climates (heating load is increased).
 The most pronounced instance of reduced cooling load resulting in increased energy savings (negative natural gas savings because heating is provided by a gas system) is the OfficeLarge simulation of Climate Zone 1 (Arcata, CA), which showed a 0.801 kBtu/ft2 penalty.
+The overall impacts on gas consumption depend on climate zones and prototypical buildings.